-CADTH may identify missing comparators during the screening phase and the application will not be accepted for review.
-However, in some situations, the absence of 1 or more relevant comparators may not be apparent until the application has been accepted for review and initiated by CADTH.
-In these cases, CADTH will notify the sponsor regarding the deficiency and that the timelines of the review may be affected (i.e., may result in the application being reviewed at a later meeting of the expert review committee).
+Missing comparators may be identified during the screening phase and the application will not be accepted for review.
+However, in some situations, the absence of one or more relevant comparators may not be apparent until the application has been accepted for review and initiated.
+In these cases, the sponsor will be notified regarding the deficiency and the timelines of the review may be affected (i.e., may result in the application being reviewed at a later meeting of the expert review committee).